Last Updated on December 30, 2022 by ThoughtsStained

 What doesn’t kill her will only make her stronger…we hope.

-Something I’ve loved about these books has been the interweaving of Greek Mythology.
-It is just so cleverly done and this book definitely amps that mythology and its influence up to the point where I just wanted to sit back and applaud (at one point, I think I actual did).
-Seriously, it made me want to go back and relearn some of that lore, because I felt like there were definitely some really killer references I should have caught, but didn’t, alongside all the ones I did.
+- The Continued Cleverness: Something I’ve loved about these books has been the interweaving of Greek Mythology.
+It is just so cleverly done.
+This book definitely amps that mythology and its influence up to the point where I just wanted to sit back and applaud.
+Seriously, it made me want to go back and relearn some of that lore.
+I felt like there were definitely some really killer references I should have caught, but didn’t, alongside all the ones I did.

-This book was a wonderful conclusion to a really fantastic series that opened my eyes to how the genres of romance and fantasy can not only blend, but blend well.
+Heart on Fire was a wonderful conclusion to a really fantastic series.
+One hat opened my eyes to how the genres of romance and fantasy can not only blend, but blend well.
 And when that happens, wonderful things happen.
 I’m stoked for Bouchet’s sci-fi trilogy that’s coming out next May, I believe.
 If it’s anything like what she delivered with Cat and Griffin’s story, I know it’s going to be amazing and it can’t come soon enough.